a-arbabian/BC-Traffic-Events-Plot/README.md

 # BC-Traffic-Events-Plot
-An Open511 API Event Listener that plots events on a map with Python's gmplot library
+An Open511 API Event Listener that plots live traffic events on a map with Python's gmplot library

 Construction events in orange:
 <img src="./cons.PNG">